 Some commercial disputes could never be avoided as they are simply a product of something outside your control such as a person acting dishonestly or without good intent.

-However there are some things that you can do to minimize the risk of ending up in a commercial dispute.
+However, there are some things that you can do to minimise the risk of ending up in a commercial dispute.
 We recommend that you: